HeinDuijf/MajorityVotingCollectiveAccuracy/README.md

 ### Jupyter notebook: `NotebookWalkthrough.ipynb`
 The jupyter notebook walks you through the stages of the agent-based model `Community` using some network visualizations.
-To minimalize the amount of code in the notebook, some scripts are stored in `scripts/notebook.py`, which is run in one of the initial notebook cells.
+To minimize the amount of code in the notebook, some scripts are stored in `scripts/notebook.py`, which is run in one of the initial notebook cells.